mauricio-fernandez-l/MyTube/README.md

 ## Description

-Minimal package for downloading, processing (cuttin and generating thumbnails) and offering a web app for local **offline** video watching, e.g., for your kids or grand mother.
+Minimal package for downloading, processing (cutting videos and generating thumbnails) and offering a web app for local **offline** video watching, e.g., for your kids or grand mother.

 ## Installation